mimi5930/Right-Your-README/README.md

 ## Usage
 Once a project has been created, run the application in a terminal and follow the prompts that are provided.
 Leaving a section blank will exclude it from the produced README.md file.
 Once the questions have been fulfilled, locate the generated README.md in the dist/ folder.
+Here is a [video](https://watch.screencastify.com/v/7gNqR1Rj1nK1Veak8gJs) of the typical user experience.

 ## Credits
 - this project uses [Inquirer](https://github.com/SBoudrias/Inquirer.js#readme) to accept user input through the command line.